ruby/rbs/doc/syntax.md

 [Integer, Integer]                # Pair of integers like `[1, 2]`
 [Symbol, Integer, Integer]        # Tuple of Symbol, Integer, and Integer like `[:pair, 30, 22]`
 ```

+*Empty tuple* or *1-tuple* sound strange, but RBS allows these types.

 ### Type variable